vamshipavan/Mac_25/README.md

 Edit example_config.yaml:

- 1.Ensure endpoint keys match those used in start_server.sh
+ 1.Ensure the endpoint matches the model configuration used in start_server.sh

- 2.Set values for: [start_date , end_date ,project_id ,exp_name , endpoint (based on the cluster you are trying to create)]
+ 2.Set values for: [start_date , end_date ,project_id ,exp_name , endpoint (based on the cluster you are trying to create (pos / product)]

 Run the clustering script with: